Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/orientations.rst

    Renaming a Custom Orientation.

 The default name for these orientations comes from whatever you have selected.
-If an edge, it will be titled, "Edge," if an object, it will take that object's name, etc.
+If an edge, it will be titled, "Edge", if an object, it will take that object's name, etc.